 One of the best-looking AK skins is also one of the most inexpensive.
 The Legion of Anubis sports a black and gold color scheme, and easily one of the most detailed and intricate designs of any skin in the game.

-You can pick up a Field-Tested on for around $10, which is a great price for such a good-looking covert skin.
+You can pick up a Field-Tested one for around $15, which is a great price for such a good-looking covert skin.